cjbarrie/academictwitteR/README.md

 ```

 Getting tweets of specified list of hashtags via `get_user_tweets()`.
 This function captures tweets for a particular hashtag or set of hashtags between specified date ranges, avoiding rate limits by sleeping between calls.
+A call may look like:

 ```{r}